rgknp/AIDayLabs/lab02.2-building_bots/0_README.md

 There are several directories in the [resources](./resources) folder:

-- **assets**, **case**, **instructor**: You can ignore these folders for the purposes of this lab.
+- **assets**, **instructor**: You can ignore these folders for the purposes of this lab.
 - **code**: In here, there are several directories that we will use:
 	- **Models**: These classes will be used when we add search to our PictureBot.
-	- **Finished-PictureBot_Regex**: Here there is the finished PictureBot.sln that includes additions for Regex.
+	- **FinishedPictureBot-Part1**: Here there is the finished PictureBot.sln that includes additions for Regex.
 If you fall behind or get stuck, you can refer to this.
-	- **Finished-PictureBot_Search**: Here there is the finished PictureBot.sln that includes additions for Regex and Search.
+	- **FinishedPictureBot-Part2**: Here there is the finished PictureBot.sln that includes additions for Regex and Search.
 If you fall behind or get stuck, you can refer to this.
-	- **Finished-PictureBot_LUIS**: Here there is the finished PictureBot.sln that includes additions for Regex, LUIS and Azure Search.
+	- **FinishedPictureBot-Part3**: Here there is the finished PictureBot.sln that includes additions for Regex, LUIS and Azure Search.
+If you fall behind or get stuck, you can refer to this.
+	- **FinishedPictureBot-Part4**: Here is the finished PictureBot.sln including the necessary appsettings.json file to configure your app for publishing.
 If you fall behind or get stuck, you can refer to this.

 > You need Visual Studio to run these labs, but if you have already deployed a Windows Data Science Virtual Machine for one of the workshops, you could use that.